EnyxNewo/Cosmetics-Website/README.txt

 - How is the background animation handled?
   Through CSS @keyframes bgAnimation applied to the body element

+- How do i link another html page and css file?

 - How do i open the files without Visual Studio Code?
   Right Click the file then select "open with" then press the application you desire